 - An opportunity to experience the giving of pastoral care as a spiritual practice

 This ministry depends on the dedication and compassion of many seen and unseen individuals.
 Giving and receiving of care is a gift to both the giver and the receiver; it replenishes the hearts of both.

 Members of the Pastoral Care Ministry assist the ministers in identifying and meeting the pastoral needs of the congregation.
-We also engage the congregation in opportunities for involvement in the joys and sorrows of our church family.
-We offer a variety of services to our congregants in times of need.
+We offer a variety of pastoral connections to our congregants in times of joy, sorrow and transition.

 Pastoral Care Team

 Members of the Pastoral Care Team provide pastoral care to friends and members of our congregation in need of support.
 They visit at homes, hospitals, hospice, or at the corner coffee shop.
-They receive training from Rev. Tina Simson throughout their tenure on topics relevant to the care of our members in need and are provided support.
+They receive training and support from the ministers and team.
 Team members are commissioned by the congregation in a ceremony that endorses their role in serving our church community.

-Caring connection volunteers are members of the church community ,and members of our Soul Matters groups.
-To put their faith in action, they offer meals and rides to individuals in need at a time of crisis or transition.
+Caring Connection volunteers put their faith in action by offering meals and rides to individuals or families in a time of crisis or transition.

 Memorial Services and Receptions